Lauderdale-Lab/pax6-cornea-nerve-vascular-transparency/README.md

+# Pax6 Mouse Cornea and Trigeminal RNA-seq

+Analysis pipeline and code for bulk RNA-seq studies of Pax6 mutant and control mouse cornea and trigeminal ganglion tissues.

+## Overview

+This repository contains scripts and workflows used for:

+- RNA-seq quality control
+- Read alignment
+- Count matrix generation
+- Differential expression analysis (DESeq2)
+- PCA and visualization
+- Cornea and trigeminal ganglion comparative analyses

+## Repository Structure

+metadata/
+scripts/
+config/
+results/
+figures/
+docs/

+## Contact

+James D. Lauderdale
+Department of Cellular Biology
+University of Georgia

+## Citation

+If you use this repository, please cite the associated manuscript and Zenodo DOI.

 # Nerve remodeling in a Pax6 model of keratopathy — analysis pipeline

 R code for the curated-panel RNA-seq analysis reported in: